opeolluwa/backend-for-humans/src/module_3/index.md

-In the previous modules, I have tried to establish that, Computers, irrespective of the form they appear (laptop, desktop, mobile...) or what they are used for (gaming, video editing, software development...).
-They don't do anything exactly magical!
+In the previous modules, I have tried to establish that, Computers, irrespective of the form they appear (laptop, desktop, mobile...) or what they are used for (gaming, video editing, software development...); they don't do anything exactly magical!

 To speak plainly, they're more or less a lump of plastic, and metals, and